is page five of a six-page article. Click

 by small flowers and plants.

-Walk a little farther south from Huston's grave, right next to a small tree by the road, and you can find the grave of character actor Adolphe Menjou (1890-1963), often described as "the best-dressed man in Hollywood."
+Walk a little farther south from Huston's grave, right next to a small tree by the road, and you can find the grave of character actor Adolphe Menjou (1890-1963), who was voted "the best-dressed man in America" nine times.

 in 1937's "A Star is Born," (he played